andrea072693/Andrea_Vanessa_Hurtado_Quiceno_DataLab.github.io/README.md

 *Master 1 in Modelisation Statistique master's project*
 Université Franche-Comté, Besançon (2022 – 2023)

 ### **Linear Models Project (TP1)**
-*Master 1 in Modelisation Statistique master's project*
-Université Franche-Comté, Besançon (2022 – 2023)

 This project tackled **simple and multiple linear regression models** to predict apartment prices and body fat percentages using various predictors.
 The analysis explored the effects of centering, scaling variables, and even creating custom regression functions for better understanding of the data.